-- DO practice good hygiene.
-“Shower after exercise, avoid super tight clothing, don’t sit around in a wet bathing suit, and don’t wear a pantiliner every day since it can trap moisture,” she says.
+DO practice good hygiene.
+“Shower after exercise, avoid super tight clothing, don’t sit around in a wet bathing suit and don’t wear a pantiliner every day since it can trap moisture,” she states.

-- DO pamper your skin.
-If you have external irritation on the vulva, applying thick ointments like Vaseline® and Aquaphor® can provide a barrier against yeast and reduce itching.
+DO pamper your skin.
+If you have external irritation on your vulva, applying thick ointments like Vaseline® and Aquaphor® can provide a barrier against yeast and reduce itching.

-- MAYBE consider probiotics.
+MAYBE consider probiotics.
 Probiotics contain healthy bacteria, which might help keep yeast levels in balance.
-Unfortunately, Dr. Goebel says, there’s no great data on whether eating foods or supplements with probiotics makes a big difference for yeast infections.
+Unfortunately, Dr. Goebel says that there isn’t any great data on whether eating foods or taking supplements with probiotics makes a big difference for yeast infections.
 But for most people, there’s no harm in giving them a try.
 Look for lactobacillus, the bacteria found in healthy vaginal flora.
 You’ll find it in yogurt and kefir with live active cultures, or in tablet or pill form.

-- DON’T put yogurt anywhere but your mouth.
-Some women insert yogurt (it is made with lactobacillus) vaginally, but Dr. Goebel recommends against it.
+DON’T put yogurt anywhere but your mouth.
+Some insert yogurt (made with lactobacillus) vaginally, but Dr. Goebel cautions against it.
 Even unsweetened yogurt has natural sugars, which can fuel yeast growth and might make matters worse.

-- DON’T rely on vinegar.
-The idea is that adding vinegar to your bath can reduce the vaginal pH, making yeast less likely to grow.
+DON’T rely on vinegar.
+The idea is that adding vinegar to your bath can reduce your vaginal pH, making yeast less likely to grow.
 But there’s little evidence that it works, and it can cause burning or irritation.
 And definitely skip a more, ahem, direct application.
-“Old-fashioned vinegar douches disrupt natural healthy bacteria and increase the risk of infections,” Dr. Goebel says.
+“Old-fashioned vinegar douches disrupt natural healthy bacteria and increase the risk of infections,” Dr. Goebel warns.

-- DON’T confuse your vagina with a medicine cabinet — or a kitchen cabinet.
-The internet might tell you that introducing things like tea tree oil suppositories, coconut oil or garlic into the vagina can help clear up an overgrowth of yeast.
-But there’s no solid evidence for those DIY treatments, Dr. Goebel notes — and there’s a decent chance you’ll cause burning and irritation (not to mention lost bits of garlic).
-“Most of it doesn’t work, and a lot of it will cause problems,” she adds.
+DON’T confuse your vagina with a medicine cabinet — or a kitchen cabinet.
+The internet might tell you that introducing things like tea tree oil suppositories, coconut oil or garlic into your vagina can help clear up an overgrowth of yeast.
+But there’s no solid evidence for those DIY treatments.
+And as Dr. Goebel notes, there’s a decent chance you’ll cause burning and irritation (not to mention lost bits of garlic).
+“Most of it doesn’t work, and a lot of it will cause problems.”